AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Derivation of AdaTerm

+Fig.~\ref{fig:digamma_bound} shows the curves traced by the two equations as a function of $\tilde{\nu}$, for different values of $d$ (given that for our application $\nu = \tilde{\nu}d$ with typically $\tilde{\nu} \geq 1$).
+As can be seen, for large values of $d$, which is generally the case for neural networks (NN), the defined upper-bound tightens.
+For $d=1$ (which can occur for the NN biases), the gap evaluated in the range $\tilde{\nu}\in[1,\infty)$, is at most $\approx 0.80685$ and occurs when $\tilde{\nu}=1$.

-where $w_{\tilde{\nu}} = w_{mv} - \ln w_{mv}$.
-Although the use of an upper bound can impair the noise robustness in theory (as in the case of $v$), in practice, as the maximum likelihood solution for $\nu$ has been reported to be overly robust, this modification is not expected to affect the learning performance too much (see below).
+Although the use of an upper bound can impair the noise robustness in theory (as in the case of $v$), the relative small gap shown in Fig.~\ref{fig:digamma_bound} hardly impairs this in practice.
+Therefore, the following upper bound for eq.~\eqref{eq:grad_nu} can be defined: